Katzeee/Notes/Othernotes/pve-env-config.md

 Use `rufus` to create a bootable USB drive.(GPT+DD)

-Boot your device and just press continue, maybe set your dns server address to `8.8.8.8` instead of your gateway address will be more robust.
+Boot from your usb device and just press continue, maybe setting your dns server address to `8.8.8.8` instead of your gateway address will be more robust.

-Then you can login pve system from another pc's browser at `https://<your-ip-addr>:8006`, **https** not ~~http~~
+Then you can login pve system from another pc's browser at `https://<your-ip-addr>:8006`, mind **https** not ~~http~~

 ### Config

-Change mirrors
+Change mirror sources

 ```bash
 # /etc/apt/sources.list